 Shumla has developed a sophisticated preservation-through-documentation process.
 The globally-recognized Shumla Method documents each mural so thoroughly that it can forever be studied and even recreated once lost.

 Full preservation documentation can take more than a year.
 At this rate it would take over 100 years to reach and preserve all of the over 300 rock art sites in the Lower Pecos Canyonlands.
 We can’t wait that long.
 Many sites are imminently threatened by flooding.
 All are degrading rapidly.
 We must visit and collect critical baseline information at each site as quickly as possible, before they are lost.

-In Phase 1 of the Alexandria Project, Shumla’s team will follow a rigorous research and data management plan to complete Level 1 documentation at all known sites in just three years — 2017 to 2020.
+In Phase 1 of the Alexandria Project, Shumla’s team will follow a rigorous research and data management plan to complete Level 1 documentation at all known sites in just four years — 2017 to 2020.
 As always, we will work closely with landowners to receive permission to access any sites on private property.

 At each site we will:

 - Capture a high-resolution Gigapan image of the entire mural,

 - Capture image data for Structure-for-Motion Photogrammetry 3-D Modeling,

 - Complete a State of Texas Archaeological Site Form

 - Complete a Shumla Rock Art Site Form, and

 - Complete canyon surveys near known sites to discover new sites.